 What is Credit?

-Credit is an aspect of finance in which one can borrow money or merchandise on credit, with an agreement based on trust to return it at a later date.
+Credit is an aspect of finance in which one can borrow money or merchandise on credit, with an agreement based on trust to return it later.
 It is based on trust—the trust that you’ll pay what you borrowed.

 Why is Credit Important?